MightBeRaptor/UnixMidtermProject/README.md

 1. `sudo systemctl disable stresser.service` - This prevents launch on boot
 2. `sudo systemctl stop stresser.service` - This stops the stresser.service from working
-3. `systemctl status stresser.service` - This command can confirm the status of stresser.service and make sure it is disabled
+3. `systemctl status stresser.service` - This command can confirm the status of stresser.service and make sure it is disabled To renable this service, run the command `bash src/systemd_setup.sh`